We couldn’t miss out Betty Dodson in our blogging on great pioneers of women’s masturbation!

 Reactions to the art display convinced her to start talking to groups of women about masturbation and how it makes sex better.
 She started to spread the word that the Wand Massager wasn’t just for tired muscles, and that it’s not only OK to masturbate – it’s fantastic!

 She also reclaimed the female genitals from magazines aimed at men, by using her artistic skills to draw vaginal portraits and show the variation and beauty of the female genitals to women all over America.

 In her Bodysex workshops, Dr Dodson got small groups of women talking about their own sexuality, introduced them to vibrators, and taught them to carve dildo shapes from vegetables to try out different styles of stimulation.

 Dr Betty Dodson also discussed the importance of fantasy, a crucial issue for the sexual revolution.
 She argued that fantasy is OK and fun, and reclaimed women’s sexual fantasies as a positive force.
-Along with pioneering works like Nancy Friday’s My Secret Garden, she recommended fantastising, talking sexy, and dressing up or using sex toys to add to the mood.
+Along with pioneering works like Nancy Friday’s My Secret Garden, she recommended fantasising, talking sexy, and dressing up or using sex toys to add to the mood.

-We’d add a recommendation of the various hot erotic books and DVDs that have appeared recently – getting your fantasty life going can be great for your sex life, both alone and with a partner.
+We’d add a recommendation of the various hot erotic books and DVDs that have appeared recently – getting your fantasy life going can be great for your sex life, both alone and with a partner.

 Dr Dodson still writes, blogs, and teaches individual sessions, and has a fabulous website here.
 The Sh!
 Girlz recommend reading her articles – she’s a true pioneer!